KQM-git/GINews/current.md

 There is an issue whereby the BP-exclusive Furnishing Blueprint "Light of the Land of Wisdom" can be purchased from the Teapot Spirit, Tubby.
 In Version 3.4, we will issue the following compensation to Travelers who have unlocked Version 3.3's Gnostic Chorus: a brand-new BP-exclusive Furnishing Blueprint.
 More details regarding this compensation and how it will be issued will follow in future notices.

 There is an issue whereby there is an error in the reward for Faruzan's trial in the Test Run event.
 Henna Berries should be rewarded instead of Scarabs.
 We will issue Henna Berries ×3 to affected Travelers.

-Please stay tuned for future notices regarding issuance details.
+▌Eligibility

+Travelers who have reached Adventure Rank 5 or above by 2022/12/27 17:59:59 (server)

+Please log in and claim your mail before 2022/12/27 17:59:59 (server).

+Our developers will distribute the items to Travelers via in-game mail within 24 hours.
+The mail will expire after 30 days, so don't forget to claim the attached compensation in time.

+〓2022/12/07 18:30:00 (global) Update Details〓

+Fixes an issue whereby some Travelers are unable to unlock Gnostic Chorus (this includes directly purchasing Gnostic Chorus or Travel Notes) after purchasing the Furnishing Blueprint "Light of the Land of Wisdom" from the Teapot Spirit, Tubby.

 -----